The Antichrist (film): Cast

+Production

+Interviewed by 'Blanco y negro' magazine in 1974, Carla Gravina revealed that she would not accept again a role like that.
+More she confessed publicly subject to a strange disease which started after shooting.
+"I feel a kind of general malaise," said Gravina.
+"Sometimes, it translates into intense cold, others in dizziness, feeling of emptiness, severe headaches, lack of appetite, and so on ".
+The actress was fearful of the origins of this disease but doctors had diagnosed that, perhaps, it was due to exhaustion from overwork or curious psychic influences.

 Release

 The Antichrist was released on November 22, 1974 in Italy.
 It was released in the United States in 1978 by AVCO Embassy Pictures under the title The Tempter.

 Reception

 From contemporary reviews, Geoff Brown (Monthly Film Bulletin) stated that "admirers of carbon-copy cinema—if any exist—will be well pleased with Alberto De Martino's The Antichrist" noting that it managed to emulate The Exorcist more closely than the Italian film The Devil Within Her.

 In retrospective reviews, AllMovie gave the film a negative review, noting that "long stretches of not a lot happening are supposed to create suspense, but all they do is delay the inevitable finale, which was the original audience's entire reason for being there since they knew it was going to include elements of The Exorcist."
 The review concluded that The Antichrist "probably was intense, but that intensity has diminished over the years" and that the film was "for Italian horror collectors only."